Three Great Pioneers of 20th Century Hypnotherapy

 While Dave Elman (1900-1967) had no formal training in medicine or psychology, his common sense approach and astute observation of human nature led to his development of rapid hypnotic inductions that facilitated extraordinary states and capabilities, such as hypnotic anesthesia.
 His work pioneered procedural hypnosis and pain management techniques.
 He taught hypnotherapy to more physicians, dentists, anesthesiologists, psychiatrists, and therapists, than any instructor in modern times.
 In addition, Elman designed an elegant approach to analytical hypnotherapy, which facilitates the disappearance of many longstanding symptoms.
 Our presentation style and curriculum is also based on his no nonsense, plain spoken way of presenting the principles of hypnosis and analytical hypnotherapy.

-- Click here to download class schedule, tuition options and catalog or, call us toll free in the US at 877-983-1515 and international calls at 505-767-8030 to speak with an admissions coordinator.
+- Click here to download class schedules, tuition options and catalog or, call us toll free in the US at 877-983-1515 and international calls at 505-767-8030 to speak with an admissions coordinator.